gbadev-org/gbadoc/content/registers.md

 </PRE>
 </div>

 This register appears to give direct access to the different lines of the link port.
-If you happen to have more information about which bit corresponds to which line, by all means [mail me](mailto:SorcererXIII@yahoo.com) about it so I can update the doc.
+If you happen to have more information about which bit corresponds to which line, please [send us a PR](https://github.com/gbadev-org/gbadoc) or get in touch on [IRC or Discord](http://gbadev.net/).

-Also, I used the name listed in Eloist's [gba.h](gba.h).
-I don't think it is very descriptive.
-If anyone has seen a better name for this register, let me know and I will change it.
-Otherwise I will probably change it to something like "REG_SCLINES" or "REG_SCPIN".